Western Sydney Stadium: Rebuild and design decision

-In September 2015, the New South Wales Government announced that the stadium would be replaced with a new 30,000 seat venue on the same site.
-Expressions of interest were requested in June 2016, with four shortlisted to bid:.
-The four groups were Populous & Lendlease, Cox Architecture & John Holland, Hassell & Brookfield Multiplex and lastly, BVN & Laing O'Rourke.
-The contract was awarded to the Populous and Lendlease consortium in December 2016.
+In September 2015, the New South Wales Government announced that the stadium would be replaced with a new 30,000-seat venue on the same site.
+Expressions of interest were requested in June 2016, with four shortlisted to bid: The four groups were Populous & Lendlease, Cox Architecture & John Holland, Hassell & Brookfield Multiplex and, lastly, BVN & Laing O'Rourke.
+The contract was awarded to the Populous and Lendlease consortium in December 2016, with Aurecon enlisted as engineering consultants.

 As a requirement of the expanded footprint of the stadium, the adjacent Parramatta War Memorial Pool was also closed and demolished.
 A small group of protesters disagreed with the decision, gaining a measure of local media coverage to promote their anti-stadium online petitions.
 A replacement for the pool was announced in March 2017, with the NSW Government confirming that a new aquatic centre would be built on the old Parramatta Golf Course site.

 Stadium features

-The key features of the stadium are a 10,000 increase in capacity from the old stadium, a major increase in corporate facilities, steep grandstands, integrated pedestrian and transport links, local landscaping, a premium field level members club and a high quality public address system.
-The first major installation of modern safe standing in Australia is included in the design, with 3 bays totalling 1,000 capacity in the Red & Black Bloc active support area, using an interchange system that allows regular seating to be installed during the winter rugby code season before being swapped for the summer A-League season for the Wanderers.
+The key features of the stadium are a 10,000 increase in capacity from the old stadium, a major increase in corporate facilities, steep grandstands, integrated pedestrian and transport links, local landscaping, a premium field-level members club and a high-quality public address system.
+The first major installation of modern safe standing in Australia is included in the design, with three bays totalling 1,000 capacity in the Red & Black Bloc active support area, using an interchange system that allows regular seating to be installed during the winter rugby code season before being swapped for the summer A-League season for the Wanderers.
 It is also designed to have a LEED Gold Energy rating.

 Construction

 Demolition work on the old ground began in early 2017 and was completed in February 2017.
 Site cleanup, excavation and preparatory ground work finished in August.
-Construction started with concrete foundations being laid down in September 2017, with the main stand complete by mid 2018.
-The first roof section was assembled and lifted into place at the South end of the ground on 12 February 2018, and complete by late 2018.
-The structure as a whole was complete in early 2019, with the final internal & landscaping work being completed prior to the opening.
+Construction started with concrete foundations being laid down in September 2017, with the main stand complete by mid-2018.
+The first roof section was assembled and lifted into place at the south end of the ground on 12 February 2018, and complete by late 2018.
+The structure as a whole was complete in early 2019, with the final internal and landscaping work being completed prior to the opening.
 The stadium officially opened on 14 April 2019.